 Dangerous Conditions in the Workplace

-If you have slipped or fallen in work, it could be as a result of an employer’s failure to comply with current safety standards in respect of hazards in the work place.
+If you have slipped or fallen at work, it could be a result of an employer’s failure to comply with current safety standards in respect of hazards in the workplace.

 Accidents caused by co-employees

 An employer must make efforts to choose appropriately skilled co-employees.
-The training, orders, record and personality of co-employees may all taken into account where an accident at work has occurred.
+The training, orders, record, and personality of co-employees may all be taken into account where an accident at work has occurred.

 Absence of protective equipment